Bury College Public Services students raised an incredible amount for the 2022 Poppy Appeal that is organised by the Royal British Legion.

 This funding is to enable small group tuition for 16-19-year-old students in English, maths, and other courses where learning has been disrupted.
+Students who have not achieved a grade 6 in English and or maths at age 16 will be eligible for support.
 Students aged 19 to 24 who have an education, health and care (EHC) plan are also eligible for support.

 These groups include five students (this may be extended to 7 in exceptional circumstances) and learners are selected either on an individual basis where there are pastoral and wellbeing gaps that are creating barriers to learning, or through curriculum areas where the impact of COVID-19 has identified gaps in learning.